 Hi Frugalistas!
 When I visited Athens recently I was disappointed that I didn’t have time to fit in a visit to the Greek Islands.
-I’d sailed in the Cycladic Islands many years ago and had fond memories of those glorious blue and white houses festooned with bright bougainvillea and geraniums.
+I’d sailed in the Cycladic Islands many years ago and had fond memories of those glorious blue and white houses festooned with bright bougainvillea and geraniums like you see on a trip to Mykonos.
 Then upon studying my guidebook I discovered Anafiotika, a little slice of the Greek Islands right in the heart of Athens….

 How to find Anafiotika

 Anafiotika is on the north eastern slopes of the Acropolis, not far from Monastiraki and the Plaka.
 Having said that, it is much easier to find from the main thoroughfare of Dionysiou Areopagitou.
 Turn right at Thrasyllou (just past the Tourist Information centre) and just keep walking.

 when you reach a little white church you know you are about there.

 Like all the best places I feature on frugalfirstclasstravel, Anafiotika really is one of those places where you must head off the main drag and allow yourself to get lost.
 The prettiest streets and the best houses are definitely hidden away – often down tiny little lanes barely wider than your shoulders.